-Our research focuses on electrons, and especially on missing electrons (usually referred to as holes) in one- and two-dimensional semiconductor devices.
-In our lab, we study holes in Germanium confined into two dimensions.
-The confinement of the valence band states is achieved by growing a heterostructure of SiGe barriers sandwiching the Ge quantum well.
-The emerging states posses a - compared to valence band states in other materials - unusually small effective mass, which facilitates the confinement into lower dimensions by means of local topgate electrodes.
+Our research focuses on electrons and holes confined in semiconductor-based devices.
+For example, we study holes in germanium confined into two dimensions: The confinement of the valence band states is achieved by growing a heterostructure of SiGe barriers sandwiching the Ge quantum well.
+The emerging states possess a - compared to valence band states in other materials - unusually large mobility and small effective mass, which facilitates the confinement into high-quality low-dimensional devices by means of local topgate electrodes.

 Super/Semi hybrid devices

 When bringing Ge in close contact with a superconductor, the semiconductor becomes proximitized.
 Supercurrent can flow across the Ge junction, and this supercurrent is gate-tunable due to the possibility to gate the semiconductor.
 We are interested in the properties of the states emerging due to the interaction of the two types of material.